matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **/etc/skel**

-- When using `-m` the home directory for the account is created
+- When using `-m` the home directory for the account is created.
-- The contents of `/etc/skel` are copied into the home directory
+- The contents of `/etc/skel` are copied into the home directory.
-- `/etc/skel` typically contains shell configuration files (.profile, .bashrc)
+- `/etc/skel` typically contains shell configuration files (.profile, .bashrc).

 **Use -u to specify the UID**